 It is important to note that the Commission does not recommend making changes to the design features of the charts.
 These charts have been designed with the benefit of human factors expertise to ensure they are user friendly, and fit for the purpose of supporting accurate and timely recognition of clinical deterioration.

-In addition, it is necessary for hospitals and health services to ensure that any action taken to change their existing observation charts are consistent with state or territory decisions or programs.
+Hospitals and health services must also ensure that any action taken to change their existing observation charts are consistent with state or territory decisions or programs.
 For example, in NSW, use of the Between the Flags Standard Adult General Observation Chart is required in most public facilities.